CAM Founder Adam Beren addresses the Nebraska Legislature's Education Committee, Lincoln, NE, Feb. 3, 2025.

 Nikolay Remizov, a student at Saint Louis University, testified at the hearing.

-On March 12, the committee advanced the bill by a 10-2 vote and it now awaits a House floor vote.
+On March 12, the committee advanced the bill by a 10-2 vote.
+The full House approved it with a 108-10 vote on April 10.

 Supporters of HB 937, including Saint Louis University student Nikolay Remizov (fifth from right), Missouri State Representative George Hruza (fourth from right), and CAM Founder Adam Beren (third from right) stand for a group photo, at the State Capitol, in Jefferson City, Missouri, Feb.
 26, 2025.